Android: https://play.google.com/store/apps/details?id=com.playstack.snipersvsthieves.heist

 Text writing, scenario outline, enemy and player placements, enemy difficulty, weapon damage, staggered onboarding content and reward unlocks and various other detailed design plans for a 20-minute onboarding and FTUE

-With the aid of the Head of Production and the experience of several staff members across all areas of development, all content was approved by the publisher and rolled out into production builds throughout all phases of soft launch.
+With the aid of the Head of Production and an experienced dev team, all content was approved by the publisher and rolled out into production builds throughout multiple soft launch phases.